maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 `IF` calculates the value of the expression *exp*.
 It then branches to one of the three optional line numbers following; if the value is negative it branches to the first number, the second if it is zero, and the third if it is positive.
 FOCAL does not include any logical expressions, to branch if the value of a variable is a particular value, one subtracts the value from the variable and then branches if the result is zero.

 As many branches are really testing only one outcome, FOCAL allows the list to be shortened by leaving off options that are not used.
-This can be accomplished by ending the statement with a semicolon, the statement separator, or using a <newline>, the end-of-line.
+This can be accomplished by ending the statement with a semicolon (the statement separator) or using a <newline> to end the line.
 In these cases, execution continues normally if that option is not included.

 This peculiar style of *conditional branching* originates with FORTRAN, and may seem confusing to users more familiar with other languages like BASIC.
 It can also lead to confusing code as the only thing the `IF` statement can perform is a branch, you cannot use it to perform other statements as you can in most languages.

 #### Examples:

+    1.1 IF (25-25)2.1,2.3,2.5
+    1.2 QUIT
     2.1 TYPE "LESS THAN ZERO"; QUIT
     2.3 TYPE "EQUAL TO ZERO"; QUIT
     2.5 TYPE "GREATER THAN ZERO"; QUIT
-    2.7 IF (25-25)2.1,2.3,2.5

 The test will always produce zero, so this program will output: